br1pa/econometric-vs-causal-time-series/README.md

 ## What is in this repo

 - `data/raw/` – raw Excel input file
+- `docs/` – codebook and reproducibility notes
-- `scripts/` – original uploaded scripts, preserved as-is
+- `scripts/` – original uploaded scripts

 ## Expected outputs